Skip to content

 The problem

 Tenants reported issues through a mix of Line messages, emails, and the building’s lobby phone.
 Each request had to be read by a property manager, classified by severity, matched to the right contractor (electrician, plumber, AC technician, locksmith), dispatched, and then followed up on.
-With several hundred units, simple things were slipping; a faulty AC could go three days unattended in peak heat.
+With several hundred units, simple things were slipping.
+A faulty AC could go three days unattended in peak heat.

 The approach